denizCvrl/tutorial_website/content/tutorial/06_widgets_part2/index.md

 ### Gallery Folder!

 The next section on the homepage is __Gallery__, but this part is actually hidden under Gallery folder, `content/home/gallery/`.
 This is another example for the BLANK widget (the other one was in demo.md).
 If you open index.md under the gallery folder, you will see that it is actually no different than other .md files, with the parameters widget, headless, active, and weight.

-At the bottom, it says that it uses the `gallery` element between curly brackets.
+At the bottom, there is the `gallery` element between curly brackets.
 I was like "What the heck does that mean?" :eyes:.
 Turns out that this is another built-in html design that is located at `themes/hugo-academic/layouts/shortcodes/`.
 It takes the photos from the subfolder `content/home/gallery/gallery/` and presents them in this widget.

 Just change _active_ from TRUE to FALSE or delete the folder if you do not want it.
 If you are preparing this website for a lab, I think it is fun to share some lab photos as a galery on the homepage :satisfied:.

 ### featured.md and publications.md

 We already covered __talks.md__, so the next two are __featured.md__ and __publications.md__.

 Both have page_type = publication.
 This means that they receive the information they show from `content/publication/`.
 However, __featured.md__ shows only "the featured = true in their front matters" (line 4).

 Does that make any sense to you?
 It didn’t make much sense to me until I saw the codes in `content/publication/`.
 There are 3 folders in `content/publication/`: conference-paper, journal-article and preprint.
 Each folder contains the papers you present under "Recent Publications".
 Notice that each folder also has an index.md file with the parameter "featured".
 Only the index.md of the conference-paper folder has "featured = true".
 Therefore, you see only that paper under "Featured Publications" :wink:.

 ![](/img/17_publication.png)